pola-rs/polars/py-polars/docs/source/reference/series.rst

 Categories
 ----------
-The following methods are available under the `expr.cat` attribute.
+The following methods are available under the `Series.cat` attribute.

 .. currentmodule:: polars.internals.series